 This briefing is part of a series prepared by the University of Manchester with support from the Joseph Rowntree Foundation, and as part of the work of the ESRC funded research Centre on the Dynamics of Ethnicity.

-The briefing is available by clicking HERE or you can visit: http://www.ethnicity.ac.uk/ This site also has a range of other briefings, including comparable ones for England and Wales.
+The briefing is available on Centre on the Dynamics of Ethnicity website in the Dynamics of Diversity series, which includes a range of other briefings, including comparable ones for England and Wales.

 The Centre on the Dynamics of Ethnicity is funded by the Economic and Social Research Council.